Northeast blackout of 2003: Power generation

 With the power fluctuations on the grid, power plants automatically went into "safe mode" to prevent damage in the case of an overload.
 This put much of the nuclear power offline until those plants could be slowly taken out of "safe mode".
-In the meantime, all available hydro-electric plants (as well as many coal- and oil-fired plants) were brought online, bringing some electrical power to the areas immediately surrounding the plants by the morning of August 15.
+In the meantime, all available hydro-electric plants (as well as a number of coal- and oil-fired plants) were brought online, bringing some electrical power to the areas immediately surrounding the plants by the morning of August 15.
 Homes and businesses both in the affected area and in nearby areas were requested to limit power usage until the grid was back to full power.

 Water supply

 Some areas lost water pressure because pumps lacked power.
 This loss of pressure caused potential contamination of the water supply.
 Four million customers of the Detroit water system in eight counties were under a boil-water advisory until August 18, four days after the initial outage.
 One county, Macomb, ordered all 2,300 restaurants closed until they were decontaminated after the advisory was lifted.
 Twenty people living on the St. Clair River claim to have been sickened after bathing in the river during the blackout.
 The accidental release of 140 kg (310 lb) of vinyl chloride from a Sarnia, Ontario chemical plant was not revealed until five days later.
 Cleveland also lost water pressure and instituted a boil water advisory.
 Cleveland and New York had sewage spills into waterways, requiring beach closures.
 Newark, New Jersey, and northern cities had major sewage spills into the Passaic and Hackensack rivers, which flow directly to the Atlantic Ocean.
 Kingston, Ontario lost power to sewage pumps, causing raw waste to be dumped into the Cataraqui River at the base of the Rideau Canal.